PhpSurvarium/SurvariumAPI/README.md

 # Survarium API
 It is a recommended example of API client for api.survarium.com.
-You can request for some information about Survarium with help of API.
+You can request some statistic information about Survarium with help of API.

 ## Usage
 You can install it through composer by adding next lines to your composer.json